firefinancialservices/fire-business-api-openapi/docs/Payment batches/vop.md

 <Tabs>
   <Tab title="Full match">
-    The name on the account matches completely the name assigned to the payee.
+    The account holder name assigned to your payee is an exact match with the name held by the beneficiary account provider.
   </Tab>

   <Tab title="Partial match">
-    The name on the account does not completely match the name assigned to the payee, but they are similar.
-For example, the payee name is recorded as 'John Doe', while the receiving institution has the name 'John Dome'.
+    The account holder name assigned to your payee is not an exact match with the name held by the beneficiary account provider, but they are similar.
+For example, the account holder name is recorded as 'John Doh', while the receiving institution has the name 'John Doe'.
   </Tab>

   <Tab title="No match">
-    The name on the account does not match the name assigned to the payee.
+    The account holder name assigned to your payee is not an exact match with the name held by the beneficiary account provider.
   </Tab>

   <Tab title="Pending">
-    Fire is waiting to receive the result of the VoP check.
+    Fire is waiting to receive the result of the VoP check from the beneficiary account provider.
   </Tab>

   <Tab title="Unable to match">